GyanXspy/Sorting-Algorithm/README.md

 # Sorting-Algorithm
-Bubble Sort, Selection Sort, Insertion Sort(Iterative & Recursive) In this you can find no of comparision
+Bubble Sort, Selection Sort, Insertion Sort(Iterative & Recursive) In this you can see no of comparision In Iterative